sujal-pawar/ChaloWalmart/README.md

 ## Overview

-ServerPulse is a comprehensive server monitoring solution that combines real-time system metrics tracking with advanced failure prediction using LSTM neural networks.
+ServerPulse is a comprehensive real-time server monitoring solution that combines real-time system metrics tracking with advanced failure prediction using LSTM neural networks.
 This application helps system administrators proactively manage server infrastructure by identifying potential failures before they occur.

 ## Features